Study Abroad: Frequently Asked Questions

 When does the program take place?

-The dates for Summer 2014 are June 08-July 04 during Summer Session II.
+The dates for Summer 2017 are May 8-June 6 during Summer Session I.

 Will I have internet access?

 Yes, each dorm room has internet access so you can stay in touch with family and friends by Skype, email, and other web sites.
-Shanghai has hundreds of internet cafes, so if you do not want to bring a computer you can still do email every day.
+Hangzhou also has hundreds of internet cafes, so if you do not want to bring a computer you can still do email every day.

 What is the dorm like?

 Each dorm is a single room with its own bathroom and internet access.
 Rooms are located in the international student dorm, which houses students from all over the world.
-Dining facilities are also available on campus.
+Dining facilities are also available on campus and are very inexpensive.

 Who is the program director?